 - Sales — Not Easier.
 As odd as this may sound, I personally am not any better at sales than the first time around, and maybe worse.
 In my first start-up, with my naivete, I closed $6m in bookings in our first 6 months.
-The second time, I routinely closed big customers that looking back, we didn’t deserve.
+The second time, I routinely closed big customers that, looking back, we didn’t deserve.
 Now, I’m more careful with the odds and my time.
 I know how sales works much, much better.
-But I’m not as good at getting on jets myself.
+But I’m not as good at getting on jets and customer Zooms myself.
 I’m personally a worse salesperson.
 I need more help to scale sales, to build the relationships, and to do the cookie-cutter parts.
-I’m much better at setting the stage for sales now, providing the platform, adding value.
+But I’m much better at setting the stage for sales now, providing the platform, adding value.
 And I worry much, much more about providing true value for customers, perhaps to a fault.
 But I no longer believe I can close the impossible customer.
 I let those go.
 And … I used to close the impossible ones.
 So maybe that part is a loss.

 - Building Software — Not Easier.
 I’d like to think in this low code + API age building software is somehow easier.
 It isn’t.
 It’s still a people business, and one with power laws, where the very best engineers just do magic.
 The language, the platform, the stack don’t really matter.
-And in 2018, the bar for great SaaS and enterprise software is higher than ever.
+And today, the bar for great SaaS and enterprise software is higher than ever.
 So even though we built some custom SaaStr software in the early days with the help of some great engineers, I’ve backed away from that, and am focused on using off-the-shelf tools.
 And it turns out, you can probably get to $25m using off-the-shelf tools these days.
 Not elegantly, or optimally.
 But it’s not impossible.

 - Getting on Jets.
 It does get harder.
 This is a disadvantage.
 I used to fly to Pittsburgh, for example, for a day trip to recruit an advisor.
 I’d go to Buffalo for a quick meeting.
 Minneapolis in the -20 degree dead of winter to just “drop by” a top prospect that wouldn’t schedule a meeting.
 Ditto Chicago with its brutal winds.
 Or Japan.
 Now, that’s all a lot less appealing.
 Honestly, I just don’t do it that often anymore.
 Just a few times a year.